athento/athento-imaging/docs/manuals/lines_detection.md

 ###Import

-To import this functions to your application, you must include the following line at the beginning of your file:
+To import this module into your application, you must include the following line at the beginning of your own python file:

         import lines_detection as ld

 ###Functions

+In this section you'll find a summary of each function included in this module except the *check_argument* functions, which always return either 0 or an exception if any parameter is out of it's limits.

 - ####detect_lines(input_file, min_val=50, max_val=200, aperture_size=3, rho = 1, theta = np.pi/180, threshold = 200)